LRWright/LRWright/README.md

 ### Hello my name is Le-Ann 👋

-* 🌱 I’m currently learning web development with Code Nation
+* Finished a 3 month coding bootcamp with Code Nation!

-* My goals are to learn HTML, CSS, Javascript and Git.
+* My goals are to become a front end web developer.

 ### Le-Ann's GitHub Statistics